 Sean L. Leonard

 Sean Leonard is President and CEO of S.L.
 Leonard & Associates, Inc. which he founded in 2004.
 S.L.
 Leonard provides Owner’s Representation, Project and Construction management for nonprofits, public agencies, developers, businesses and investors.
-Some of Sean’s more notable projects are Disney Concert Hall, the Camarillo Library and over 3,000 units of affordable housing throughout Central and Southern California.
+Some of Sean’s more notable projects are Disney Concert Hall, the Camarillo Library and over 4,500 units of affordable housing throughout Central and Southern California.
 He also teaches Construction Management at UCLA and has done so since 1987.
-Sean is a first generation immigrant born and raised in Hong Kong, and has lived in Ventura County for over 30 years.
-He serves on the Boards of A Community of Friends, Boys & Girls Clubs of Greater Oxnard and Port Hueneme, Vista Real Charter High School, and volunteers for numerous other nonprofit organizations.
+Sean is a first-generation immigrant born and raised in Hong Kong, and has lived in Ventura County for over 30 years.
+He serves on the Boards of A Community of Friends (which develops and operates affordable housing for people with mental illness), Boys & Girls Clubs of Greater Oxnard and Port Hueneme, and volunteers for numerous other nonprofit organizations.
 Sean has a Bachelor of Science degree in Civil Engineering from UCLA and an MBA from USC.

 Charles Maxey, Ph.D.

 Charles Maxey, Ph.
 D., is Professor Emeritus of Management at California Lutheran University, where he also served 22 years as Dean of the School of Management.
 He held prior academic appointments at Northwestern University, The University of Southern California and the Sassin Graduate School of Management, Bangkok, Thailand.
 He is also an author, management consultant, and labor arbitrator and has served on numerous non-profit organizations boards in Ventura County including the Ventura County Civic Alliance and the Museum of Ventura County.
 He is especially interested in the unique role the Ventura County Community Foundation plays in assisting local philanthropists to invest their charitable contributions for the benefit of local organizations, scholarships and programs.